Ditsuhi/Nitrogen_Dioxide_Prediction/README.md

 The data were obtained from Open data portal of the Madrid City Council (https://bit.ly/2TZzwEo) and the generated dataset using Arcpy library is available in the Zenodo repository (DOI:https://doi.org/10.5281/zenodo.5101390).

 The _AirMetDataGeneration.ipynb_ and _TrafficDataGeneration.ipynb_ files contain Python code for generating data using ArcGIS Pro software with Arcpy library, which as an input was used for prediction algorithms.
-The _BiConvLSTM_NO2.ipynb_ file inludes data preprocessing and predictive analysis.